johnofmars/mm-github-pages-starter/_pages/docs/adv_techniques.md

   <iframe src='https://gfycat.com/ifr/bigpaltryerin?autoplay=0' frameborder='0' scrolling='no' allowfullscreen width='640' height='404'></iframe>
 </figure>

-Lunafaction Rifts and Rally Barricades used to auto-matically reload weapons.
+Lunafaction Rifts and Rally Barricades used to automatically reload weapons.
 And for Fighting Lion, that turned it into a Siege Tank.
 Those days are over as of _Year 3: Shadowkeep_.